 Enjoy arts and crafts booths and food vendors along the way, in addition to all the yard sales.
-Chambers of commerce and tourist bureaus in the surrounding communities take advantage of the traffic to promote other attractions in their regions, so you can pursue diverse interests alongside the yard sale extravaganza.
+Local chambers of commerce and tourist bureaus in the surrounding communities take advantage of the traffic to promote other attractions in their regions, so you can pursue diverse interests alongside the yard sale extravaganza.
 The trip takes you on a journey through rural Americana, where you can explore country culture, music, recreation, and cuisine.

-- Book lodging as far ahead as possible, but at least one month in advance.
+Book lodging as far ahead as possible, but at least one month in advance.

-- Watch for clustered sales in vacant lots, fields, and parks.
+Some yard sale know-how will help you score a brag-worthy find.
+Carry cash in small denominations.
+Watch for clustered sales in vacant lots, fields, and parks.

-- Expect heavy traffic and narrow roads.
-Though it's called the Highway 127 Sale, it takes place along a scenic two-lane back road for much of the way.
+Expect heavy traffic and narrow roads.
+Though it is called the 127 Yard Sale, it takes place along a scenic two-lane back road for much of the way.
 Be cautious when parking and pulling on and off the road.
-And respect No Trespassing signs.
+And respect "No Trespassing" signs.

 To find out about activities, food, and specific vendor information, visit the official 127 Yard Sale online and on Facebook.
 You can also find out how to be a vendor and get a rental space to sell your goods.